 The International Ecotourism Society an authority on the subject defines Eco-travel as, “Responsible travel to natural areas which conserves the environment and improves the welfare of local people.”
 Which is a positive attitude to pack in your suitcase along for the trip, here we will give you some examples of how you can practice responsible travel.

 As the country of Vietnam develops rapidly the issue of maintaining environmental health standards is becoming more apparent.
-Ho Chi Minh for example has the most motorbike’s in the world, and the writhing traffic attests to that.
-As a tourist, you can contribute to this growing economy but enjoying all of the engaging tours, and adventures that await in the country, while having a low ecological footprint on the country itself during your visit.
+Ho Chi Minh, for example, has the most motorbike’s in the world, and the writhing traffic attests to that.
+As a tourist, you can contribute to this growing economy but enjoy all of the engaging tours, and adventures that await in the country, while having a low ecological footprint on the country itself during your visit.

 Here are some important ways you can lower your impact on the countries natural and urban ecosystems alike:

-- Just say no to plastic, in as much is humanely possible try to avoid plastic bags at shops, using plastic straws, and any other cases in which you’re offered plastic.
+– Just say no to plastic, in as much as humanly possible try to avoid plastic bags at shops, using plastic straws, and any other cases in which you’re offered plastic.
 Try to pack a lightweight easy to roll up in your suitcase cloth shopping bag for day trips and market tours.
 Plastic takes an extremely long time to biodegrade, sometimes up to 500 years.

-Visiting someone’s home you expect to feel welcomed, yet there is always the underlying understand that you are a guest.
-Since modern Vietnam opened up its doors to tourism after the 1986 Đổi Mới or economic and social reform that led to the country’s transition to a socialist oriented market economy, what started as a slow trickle has grown to a booming industry.
+Visiting someone’s home you expect to feel welcomed, yet there is always the underlying understanding that you are a guest.
+Since modern Vietnam opened up its doors to tourism after the 1986 Đổi Mới or economic and social reform that led to the country’s transition to a socialist-oriented market economy, what started as a slow trickle has grown to a booming industry.

-During your travels in Vietnam you can specifically aid this process of eco-tourism by interacting with locals, and local spaces with respect both in natural and social landscapes.
-Here’s some tips on how to do this:
+During your travels in Vietnam, you can specifically aid this process of eco-tourism by interacting with locals, and local spaces with respect both in natural and social landscapes.
+Here are some tips on how to do this:

 – Public displays of affection are generally frowned upon in Vietnamese culture.
 When meeting someone of the opposite sex sometimes a handshake is ok, but generally not, it’s best to avoid holding hands, kissing, or hugging in public spaces as it makes people uncomfortable.